kmadathil/sanskrit_parser/README.md

        No semantic validation will be performed (up to higher levels)

 #### Current Status
+In progress.
+Advanced version with sandhi split/join and convenient rule definition is nearly ready.

 Basic version working.
-Needs to be improved and sandhi generation needs to be added for completeness

 ### Level 1
 * From dhatu + lakAra + puruSha + vachana to pada and vice versa